Living in Williston, ND

-In present times, Williston, ND has been the country’s fastest growing “micropolitan city” for the last six years.
+From 2011 to 2015, Williston, ND was the country’s fastest growing “micropolitan city” for the last six years.
 The recent oil boom in the area has caused Williston to morph into a unique blend of small town charm and big city opportunity.
-The median salary in Williston is $78,000 which is well above national averages.
+The median house hold income in Williston is $84,000 which is well above national average of $51,000.

 Living in Williston, ND

 The Williston lifestyle centers on the open plains and wilderness surrounding the city.
 The countryside outside Williston is home to some of the best fishing in the northwest.
 Fishermen can catch a wide variety of game, including the rare, prehistoric Paddlefish as well as the more common northern pike and walleye.
 Paddlefish also supply a very popular caviar produced by North Star Caviar.
 The undisturbed grassland surrounding Williston is filled to the brim with wildlife.
 Hikers have the opportunity to see a number of species of animals in addition to some beautiful scenery and sunny weather.
 The nearby Lake Sakakawea is the perfect place for boating, water skiing, and jet skiing.